panlm/panlm.github.io/content/110-eks-cluster/eks-public-access-cluster.md

 - [[setup-cloud9-for-eks]] or using your local environment

 ## cluster yaml
-- dont put `subnets`/`sharedNodeSecurityGroup` in your `vpc` section. eksctl will create a clean vpc for you
+- don't put `subnets`/`sharedNodeSecurityGroup` in your `vpc` section. eksctl will create a clean vpc for you
-- dont use `privateCluster` section, you could make cluster api server endpoint `public` or `public and private`
+- don't use `privateCluster` section, you could make cluster api server endpoint `public` or `public and private`
 - you still could put your group node in private subnet for security consideration
 - recommend for most of poc environment

+get newest ami id for your node group
 ```sh
 # get optimized eks ami id for your version & region
 AWS_REGION=us-east-2